-I am the owner of the business and I have 3 highly skilled Property Managers, Catherine, Karen, Andrew and Administration team, Gabby and Kelly, to make sure you are being kept informed on how your property is performing.
-We carry out regular inspections and feed back to you in the form of written and pictorial evidence after each inspection this, coupled with daily monitoring of rent payments, regular communication and a strong arrears system in place I am confident your investment will be in the best hands when being looked after by Rental Managers.
+I am the owner of the business and I have 2 highly skilled Property Managers, Catherine and Karen plus an Administration team to make sure you are being kept informed on how your property is performing.
+We carry out regular inspections and feed back to you in the form of written and pictorial evidence after each inspection.
+This coupled with daily monitoring of rent payments, regular communication and a strong arrears system in place I am confident your investment will be in the best hands when being looked after by Rental Managers.